Robert William Muench: Priesthood

-On May 18, 1968, Muench was ordained to the priesthood by Archbishop Philip Hannan for the Archdiocese of New Orleans.
-After his ordination, Muench joined the faculty of St. John Vianney Preparatory School in New Orleans He worked there until 1977, serving as religion teacher, liturgy director, guidance counselor, and eventually rector.
+On May 18, 1968, Muench was ordained to the priesthood at Saint Louis Cathedral in New Orleans by Archbishop Philip Hannan for the Archdiocese of New Orleans.
+After his ordination, the archdiocese assigned Muench to the faculty of St. John Vianney Preparatory School in New Orleans.
+He worked there until 1977, serving as religion teacher, liturgy director, guidance counselor, and eventually rector.
 Muench also assisted at various parishes in New Orleans.
-In 1976, he became associate pastor of St. Matthias Parish in New Orleans, later becoming pastor.
+In 1976, he was named associate pastor of St. Matthias Parish in New Orleans, later becoming pastor.

-In 1977, Muench also became the vicar for Christian formation, but was moved in 1981 to director of vocations.
-In 1983, he was named director of the Pope John XXIII House for Vocation Discernment and executive assistant to Archbishop Hannan.
-After being named by the Vatican as an honorary prelate of his holiness in 1985, Muench was named by the archbishop as vicar general (1989) and moderator of the curia (1990) for the archdiocese.
+In 1977, Hannan named Muench as vicar for Christian formation, then moved him in 1981 to director of vocations.
+In 1983, Muench was named director of the Pope John XXIII House for Vocation Discernment and executive assistant to Archbishop Hannan.
+The Vatican elevated Muench to the rank of honorary prelate of his holiness in 1985.
+Archbishop Francis B. Schulte named Muench as his vicar general in 1989 and moderator of the curia in 1990.